johngithiyon/Jwitch/README.md

-I created a "Live Streaming Website " it can record your audio and video without any specification software .
+I created a "Live Streaming Website " it can record your audio,video to live stream and live screen share  without any specification software .
 It can record through the browser it can be also more efficient for the low end pc to stream